-The process of public consultation involves collecting and processing personal data from participants.
-A breach of the UK GDPR during a public consultation can result in severe fines of up to £17.5 million.
+The public consultation process involves collecting and processing participants' personal data.
+A breach of the GDPR during a public consultation can result in severe fines of up to £17.5 million.
 Preventing these fines requires a proactive and accountable approach to data protection from the outset of the consultation design process.
-In this guide, we discuss the procedures necessary to manage this data in a compliant manner.
-By following the guidance outlined here, organisations can mitigate the risk of data breaches, uphold public trust, and, crucially, prevent significant fines imposed by the data protection regulator.
+In this guide, we discuss the procedures required to manage this data in compliance.

 Collect data for specified, explicit, and legitimate purposes.
 When conducting a consultation, the primary objective is to gather opinions to inform a specific decision, such as implementing a new policy or launching a community project.
 The personal data collected for that consultation cannot be subsequently used for a different, unrelated purpose, such as adding participants to a general marketing database or an unrelated departmental mailing list, without a new, explicit legal basis or fresh consent.
 Ensure the scope of data use is clearly defined in the planning stages and adhered to.